 Sleep is one of those habits that we know is super important, yet many of us still struggle to get adequate rest.
 Most people fall short of the recommended seven to eight hours per night.
 Plus, they also don’t manage to get good sleep quality for however long they do sleep.
-Because sleep is so important for all aspects of our health, it’s worth it to figure out how you can get better sleep each night.
-The best place to start?
-Your bedroom.

 “First of all, we want the bedroom to be a place that we associate with rest, relaxation, and sleep,” says clinical sleep health expert Martin Reed.
 “So, anything that is not compatible with rest, relaxation, or sleep needs to be addressed.”